Nicholas Kaizer Richard Levitt Yvonne Shivers Emily Golub

 deportation.
 Levitt & Kaizer's motion papers were written by Richard Levitt and senior appellate counsel, Yvonne Shivers.

 June 14: Today the New York District Attorney's Office dismissed rape and strangulation charges pending against our client after the prosecutor, working cooperatively with Levitt & Kaizer, agreed to not present the case to the grand jury.
-Substantial contributions to the defense were made by Levitt & Kaizer and associate Emily Golub.
+Substantial contributions to the defense were made by Levitt & Kaizer associate Emily Golub.

 May 12: Download Richard Levitt's 2014 Second Circuit Outline here.
 Download his presentation on behalf of the New York Criminal Bar Association and the Legal Aid Society here.